apigee/apigeetool-node/README.md

 `--environment -e`
 (required) The environment to target.

+## <a name="Target Server Operations"></a>Target Server Operations

+### <a name="createTargetServer"></a>createTargetServer

+Creates a Target Server with the given name.

+#### Example
+Create Target Server named "test-target" with SSL enabled.

+    apigeetool createTargetServer -N -o $ORG -e $ENV --targetServerName test-target --targetHost httpbin.org --targetPort 443 --targetSSL true

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--environment -e` (required) The environment to target.
+`--targetServerName` (required) The name of the Target Server to be created.
+`--targetHost` (required) The hostname of the target.
+`--targetPort` (required) The port number of the target.
+`--targetSSL` (optional) Whether or not SSL is configured, defaults to none.
+`--targetEnabled` (optional) Whether or not the Target Server itself is enabled, defaults to true.

+### <a name="deleteTargetServer"></a>deleteTargetServer

+Deletes a Target Server with the given name.

+#### Example
+Delete Target Server named "test-target".

+    apigeetool deleteTargetServer -N -o $ORG -e $ENV --targetServerName test-target

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--environment -e` (required) The environment to target.
+`--targetServerName` (required) The name of the Target Server to be deleted.

 # <a name="sdkreference"></a>SDK Reference

 You could use apigeetool as an SDK to orchestrate tasks that you want to perform with Edge, for eg, deploying an api proxy or running tests etc.